JellyRollJunior/socket-lovers/README.md

     - Utilizing Socket.io-client to receive message updates
     - Extracting API logic away from components (My code is so clean now!)
     - vite default env variables!
+    - first time using tailwind!
+I like it :)

 ### Retrospective aka yapping